Update: ‘Porsche Cayenne sales’ section updated.

 **Assumed to be a WLTP target

 The new Cayenne should reach U.S. showrooms as an MY2023 car later this year.
 It will face a new challenger in the form of the next-gen Range Rover Sport, which could hit the U.S. market by early 2023.

 Porsche Cayenne sales

-While the Cayenne was Porsche’s best-selling car globally in 2021 (for the first three quarters), the SUV is losing popularity in the U.S. market.
+While the Cayenne was Porsche’s second best-selling car globally in 2021, the SUV lost ground in the U.S. market.
 In 2021, while the Macan’s sales spiked from 18,631 to 24,716 units, the Cayenne declined from 18,092 units in 2020 to 17,299 units, in a year where automakers struggled with sourcing enough semiconductor chips.
 The facelift with the upgraded interior will likely boost numbers this year, although Macan may continue as the best-selling Porsche stateside.

 2022 Porsche Cayenne PHEV FAQs